 From inside the vehicle, press and hold down the two outside buttons at the same time, releasing only when the Universal Home Remote indicator light begins to flash, after 20 seconds.
 This step will erase the factory settings or all previously programmed buttons.
 Do not hold down the buttons for longer than 30 seconds and do not repeat this step to program the remaining two Universal Home Remote buttons.

-Hold the end of your hand-held transmitter about 1 to 3 inches (3 to 8 cm) away from the Universal Home Remote buttons while keeping the indicator light in view.
-The hand-held transmitter was supplied by the manufacturer of your garage door opener receiver (motor head unit).

-- 3. At the same time, press and hold both the Universal Home Remote button that you would like to use to control the garage door and the hand-held transmitter button.
+- Hold the end of your hand-held transmitter about 1 to 3 inches (3 to 8 cm) away from the Universal Home Remote buttons while keeping the indicator light in view.
+The hand-held transmitter was supplied by the manufacturer of your garage door opener receiver (motor head unit). - At the same time, press and hold both the Universal Home Remote button to be used to control the garage door and the hand-held transmitter button.
 Do not release the Universal Home Remote button or the hand-held transmitter button until Step 4 has been completed.

-Some entry gates and garage door openers may require you to substitute Step 3 with the procedure noted in "Gate Operator and Canadian Programming" later in this section. - 4.
-The indicator light on the Universal Home Remote will flash slowly at first and then rapidly after Universal Home Remote successfully receives the frequency signal from the hand-held transmitter.
+Some entry gates and garage door openers may require substitution of Step 3 with the procedure noted in "Gate Operator and Canadian Programming" later in this section.

+4. The indicator light on the Universal Home Remote will flash slowly at first and then rapidly after Universal Home Remote successfully receives the frequency signal from the hand-held transmitter.
 Release both buttons.
 Press and hold the newly-trained Universal Home Remote button and observe the indicator light.

-If the indicator light stays on continuously, the programming is complete and your garage door should move when the Universal Home Remote button is pressed and released.
-You do not need to continue the programming Steps 6 through 8 and can stop here.
+If the indicator light stays on continuously, the programming is complete and the garage door should move when the Universal Home Remote button is pressed and released.
+There is no need to continue programming Steps 6 through 8.